Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_container_apps_arm_template/_index.md

 ## Cluster extensions

-In this scenario, the Azure Container Apps extension was deployed and used throughout this scenario in order to deploy the Azure Container Apps infrastructure.
+In this scenario, the Azure Container Apps extension was deployed and used throughout this scenario to deploy the Azure Container Apps infrastructure.

-- In order to view cluster extensions, click on the Azure Arc-enabled Kubernetes resource Extensions settings.
+- To view cluster extensions, click on the Azure Arc-enabled Kubernetes resource Extensions settings.

   ![Screenshot showing the Azure Arc-enabled Kubernetes resource](./25.png)